London Tower Design No. 65

 London Tower Design No. 65 by ibudmen is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure ibudmen would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure ibudmen would love to see what you've printed.
+Please document your print and share a Make with the community.